No products in the cart.

 The S8 carries a bigger battery, which will be necessary due to the extra power the bigger processor needs to operate effectively, and yet official figures indicate that the Pixel will provide more talk time than the S8.
 We’d never take manufacturer figures at face value but, as long as they’re all manipulating the tests in a similar way, it’s a reasonable benchmark of sorts.
 Curiously, Samsung don’t provide figures for standby time, but tests show the 3000mAh battery is more than capable of allowing the S8 to sit idle for days on end without significant drain on the battery.
 Google manage to squeeze a remarkable amount of power from a significantly smaller capacity, which also helps keep the overall weight down.

-There are two issues with the Google Pixel that we need to raise.
+Meanwhile, there are two issues with the Google Pixel that we need to raise.

 We said there were 2 issues, but we’re going to slip a 3rd one in.